 My walk on this glorious windswept Irish beach resulted in an inevitable bad hair day.

-Wishing everyone happy trails this summer.
+Wishing everyone happy trails in Ireland this summer.

 Slán agus beannacht,